mixxxdj/manual/source/chapters/microphones.rst

 Using Microphones
 *****************
+Mixxx can work with any microphone that can be plugged into your :ref:`audio interface <hardware-audio-interfaces>`.
 There are three ways to use microphones with Mixxx, each with their own pros and cons:

   * :ref:`microphones-software-monitoring`: Cheapest and simplest to set up, but you cannot hear yourself without a disorienting delay, referred to as